markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 ### I want to keep devices secure and compliant with update deadlines

 We recommend that you use set specific deadlines for feature and quality updates to ensure that devices stay secure on Windows 10, version 1709 and later.
 Deadlines work by enabling you to specify the number of days that can elapse after an update is offered to a device before it must be installed.
 Also you can set the number of days that can elapse after a pending restart before the user is forced to restart.
-Use these settings:
+For more information about these settings, see [Enforcing compliance deadlines for updates](wufb-compliancedeadlines.md).
+The following settings enforce compliance deadlines for updates:

 For Windows 10, version 22H2: